Parpaing777/doom-webapp/README.md

 ## Firstly, we will create a web app in Azure
 1) Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create your Azure App Service resources.
+2) In the Azure portal:
+         On the App Services page, select + Create, then select + Web App from the drop-down menu.
+3) On the Create Web App page, fill out the form as follows:
+-Resource Group → Select Create new and use a name of doom-resourcegrp.
+-Name → name it *doom-webapp* (for simplicity) .
+This name must be unique across Azure.
+-Runtime stack → Python 3.9.
+-Region → Any Azure region near you.
+-App Service Plan → Under Pricing plan, select Explore pricing plans to select a different App Service plan (choose a free one)

+4) On the main Create Web App page, select the Review + create at the bottom of the screen.
+   This will take you to the Review page.
+Select Create to create your App Service.